Madison Bumgarner: 2012

 On April 16, 2012, Bumgarner and the Giants agreed to a six-year contract extension worth $35.56 million through the 2017 season.
 The contract included additional $12 million options for 2018 and 2019.
 When Bumgarner made his usual call to his mom, Debbie, who had heard about the signing from media reports, she had to coax it out of him during their conversation because he did not tell her.
 Bumgarner began the season by going 5–1 with a 2.31 ERA.

 On June 12 at AT&T Park, in a 6–3 win over the Houston Astros, Bumgarner hit his first career Major League home run and also struck out twelve batters.
 Leading off the bottom of the third inning, Bumgarner hit a flyball off of pitcher Bud Norris to deep left field and into the bleachers, making the score 1–0.
-Since May 14, the Giants had played 16 home games without hitting a home run.
+Since May 14, the Giants had played 16 home games without hitting a homerun.
 Upon entering the dugout, he just played along as his teammates gave him the "cold shoulder" that did not last long before congratulating him.
 Bumgarner became the most recent Giants pitcher to hit a home run and strikeout 10 or more batters in a game since Mike Krukow, who was, of course, announcing the game.
 The next day, fellow rotation mate Matt Cain pitched the 22nd perfect game in Major League history.
 On June 28 at AT&T Park, in a 5–0 win over the Cincinnati Reds, Bumgarner pitched both his first career regular-season complete game, shutout, and one-hitter.
 Bumgarner struck out eight and walked two batters.
 He started the game by only walking two batters and pitching five no-hit innings.
 The bid ended in the top of the sixth inning, when starting catcher Ryan Hanigan singled on the first pitch he saw on a ground ball through the hole at short (Brandon Crawford) and second (Ryan Theriot) to center field (Ángel Pagán).
 With this victory, it marked the first time in franchise history with four straight shutouts and established a new San Francisco record of 36 consecutive scoreless innings.
 The losing pitcher was future rotation mate Johnny Cueto.

 On September 22 at AT&T Park, in an 8–4 win, Bumgarner pitched 5 2/3 innings and struck out six batters to get the win as the Giants clinched their spot in the playoffs.
 Winning their sixth straight game, the Giants won the National League West Division championship for the second time in three years in a game over the San Diego Padres.
 Bumgarner finished the year with a 16–7 record while posting a 3.37 ERA and striking out 191 batters in 208 1/3 innings.